Bikram-ghuku/shapes/README.md

 <html>
 <h1> Shapes library</h1>

-<h3>Bored of defining constants for finding area and perimeter of shape??</h3>
+<h3>Bored of defining constants and using formula for finding area and perimeter of shape??</h3>
 <h3>Download our shapes library and use it in your code for easy calculation of area and perimeter</h3>
   <h4> Provided an example for your help: </h4>
   <img src="https://raw.githubusercontent.com/Bikram-ghuku/shapes/main/assets/example.png"></img>